ihsan-khan/learning-materials/Laravel/100 toughest Laravel Questions/questions.md

 1.  **Explain the entire Laravel lifecycle from `public/index.php` to HTTP response, naming all major bootstrapping stages.**

-Of course.
-This is a fundamental question that separates junior developers from seniors, as it demonstrates an understanding of how the framework functions under the hood.

-Here is a detailed, stage-by-stage explanation of the Laravel lifecycle, from the initial request to the final HTTP response.

 ---

 ### **High-Level Overview**